sitmo/astro-trigger-cluster/README.md

     print(filtered_trigger)
 ```

-# Storing extra data for each trigger
+# Storing extra data along each trigger

-You can add extra data for each trigger, as lomng as the first 4 elements remain *[time, width, dispersion measure, signal-to-noise ration]*.
-In the example below we have added a *beam_id* and *sample_id*.
+You can add extra data for each trigger, as long as the first 4 elements remain *[`time, width, dispersion measure, signal-to-noise ratio`]*.
+In the example below we have added a `beam_id` and `sample_id`.
+These extra columns will show up again in the filtered output.

 ```python
 for filtered_trigger in gen(